rstudio/bookdown.org/content/archive/external/argoshare-is-ed-ac-uk-healthyr-book.md

 pinned: false
 ---

 An introductory book for health data science using R. [...]
-This is the electronic version of the HealthyR book to be published by Chapman & Hall/CRC in November 2020.
-HealthyR resources: healthyr.surgicalinformatics.org Version 0.9.9.
-It is licensed under the Creative Commons Attribution-NonCommercial-NoDerivs 3.0 United States ...
+This is the electronic version of the HealthyR book published by Chapman & Hall/CRC.
+HealthyR resources: healthyr.surgicalinformatics.org Example datasets used in the book can be downloaded here.
+Version 1.0.1 It is licensed under the Creative Commons Attribution-NonCommercial-NoDerivs 3.0 United States ...